JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 ### Direct multi-step forecasting

 Direct multi-step forecasting consists of training a different model for each step.
-For example, to predict the next 5 values of a time series, 5 different models are traineded, one for each step.
+For example, to predict the next 5 values of a time series, 5 different models are trained, one for each step.
 As a result, the predictions are independent of each other.

 <p align="center"><img src="../img/diagram-direct-multi-step-forecasting.png" style="width: 700px"></p>